Table of Contents

 Androgens are a group of hormones that play a vital role in male traits and reproductive activity.
-The interstitial cells that are located in the intertubular space produce a collection of hormones known as androgens.
+The interstitial cells of Leydig that are located in the intertubular space in the testes produce a collection of hormones known as androgens.
+Androgen secretion is stimulated by luteinizing hormone [LH].
+Together with FSH, androgen regulates spermatogenesis

-Androgens play a key role in the hormonal cascade that stimulates puberty, hair growth in the pubic and underarm areas.
+Androgens play a key role in the hormonal cascade that stimulates puberty, and hair growth in the pubic and underarm areas.
 It also regulates the functioning of many organs, including the bones and muscles, reproductive tract, kidneys and liver.
-Androgens are also necessary for the synthesis of estrogen hormones and play an important role in controlling sexual desire, keeping your bones strong, etc. Other important functions of Androgens hormones include:
+In females, androgens are also necessary for the synthesis of estrogen hormones and play an important role in controlling sexual desire, keeping the bones strong, etc. Important functions of Androgens hormones in males include:

 - They generate anabolic effects on carbohydrate metabolism and protein.